 Sleep is the building block for healthy brain development.
 It helps us process the days events and learn from it.
 Kids brains are constantly developing and creating new neural connections.
 They absolutely must get sleep to nurture these connections.

-Between kid activities, school and always squeezing in tech time, kids are going to bed later and having a difficult time settling before sleep.
+Between kid activities, learning and always squeezing in tech time, kids are going to bed later and having a difficult time settling before sleep.
 One of the most basic things you can do for your kids behavior, health and well-being is to help them get the sleep they need.

 - How to respond when your child is afraid to sleep alone